How Florida homestead exemption: Tax Relief in 2025

 Impact on Local Governments

 Florida is getting ready to put Amendment 5 into action.
-This move could affect how much money local governments make.
+This move could affect how much money local governments make, which ties back to how journal entry accounting tracks revenue adjustments across fiscal years.
 It’s estimated that in the 2025-26 fiscal year, there will be about $22.8 million less in revenue.
 This will affect most taxing authorities in the state, except for school districts.

 This amount might seem big, but it’s actually a small part of the total property tax income.
 (Broward County witnessed a huge increase in property tax revenue last year).
 This shows that Amendment 5’s impact on local budgets is quite small under the Florida amendment.